 This longer term approach to transformation will allow the Council to redesign services more effectively and intelligently, aligning our enabling activities, alongside our partners, to achieve our outcomes.
-Transformation of the Council's services in line with these workstreams will be phased over the next five years and will reflect our available revenue and capital resources.
+Transformation of the Council's services in line with the key themes will be phased over the next five years and will reflect our available revenue and capital resources.